 Over the years we have had returns or exchanges of the Ergohuman for two main reasons.
 The first was an issue with the mesh seat, the second was the Ergohuman’s inability to sit you in an upright 90-degree position.
 The design of the backrest is such that it will have a slightly angled upper portion, moving the upper back further away from the higher it goes.
 Because the lumbar system pushes your lower back out, this only exaggerates the problem, creating an even bigger angle between your lower and upper back.
 If having a perfectly upright posture with full support through your back is important the Ergohuman isn’t a good option.

 The polished aluminum base on the LE9ERG is a love/hate relationship for me.
 Personally, I like the look of polished aluminum and Ergohuman does a good job with aesthetics with their base.
 Unfortunately, this type of material does not hold up well for chair bases.
 Structurally they are fine, but they tend to show scratches a lot sooner than other black powder-coated bases.
 Once the scratches start to show it defeats the purpose of the fancy polished aluminum base.

 Clean-ability of the Mesh

-Because of it’s multi-layered web design, the mesh upholstery tends to be a little difficult to keep clean.
+Because of its multi-layered web design, the mesh upholstery tends to be a little difficult to keep clean.
 It likes to grab fibers from clothing, collect dust and attract other airborne particles.
-Over time you will notice that is starts to build up in the webbing.
-While wiping the chair with a rag can potentially clean the top later, it will oftentimes leave the dust stuff between layers.
+Over time you will notice that is starting to build up in the webbing.
+While wiping the chair with a rag can potentially clean the top layer, it will oftentimes leave the dust stuff between layers.
 Sometimes using a rag can be counterproductive as it will leave fibers behind as you wipe down the chair.
 The best bet is to use a vacuum with a brush adapter.
 This will help get within all the layers of the mesh.
-It’s best to keep up with the cleaning process, otherwise the chair can potentially look pretty bad over time.
+It’s best to keep up with the cleaning process, otherwise, the chair can potentially look pretty bad over time.